The Winter Courses

 During the Courses

-The Winter Courses focus on international law (both public and private) and take place over a period of 3 weeks.
+The Winter Courses focus on international law (both public and private) and take place over a period of three weeks.
 They follow the traditional structure of the Summer Courses and are comprised of a General Course and a series of Special Courses.
 The General Course lasts for the entire three weeks (15 hours), while each Special Course takes place over the course of one week (five hours).
-Every morning, attendees follow two hours of Special Courses and one hour of the General Course, either on-site or online via Zoom (live) and/or Vimeo (replay).
+Every morning, attendees follow two hours of Special Courses and one hour of the General Course.

 These courses highlight developments within the field of international law, and provide attendees with the opportunity to take a step backwards and, through an overall view and a comprehensive reflection, grasp the main lines of the discipline around which legal thinking is structured.